freeeve/uci/readme.md

 A golang API to interact with UCI chess engines. (should be considered experimental for the time being)

 Many chess engines support UCI (Universal Chess Interface).
-This library is designed for use with Stockfish, but should work with other UCI-supporting engines.
+This library is designed for use with Stockfish, but should work with other UCI engines.

 ## minimum viable snippet
 ```Go